Caring for a Ball Python: What You Need to Know Before Adopting One

 They should have a place to hide in both the cool end of their cage and in the warm end.

-The best covering for the bottom of the cage is paper, orchid bark, or reptile carpeting.
+The best subtrate for Ball Pythons to line the bottom of the cage is paper, orchid bark, or reptile carpeting.

 They like to eat mice and rats.
 They should be given prey that is about the size of the snake at the biggest part of their body.
 Live prey might bite or scratch your snake and this could lead to medical problems so don’t leave the prey and snake alone.
 You can also feed your ball python frozen mice or rats and they will usually accept this.